FC Gintra

 FC Gintra is a Lithuanian women's football club from Šiauliai.
-It is the team of the local Šiauliai University.

 History

 The club plays in the highest Lithuanian league, the A Lyga and has won 13 championships so far.
 The fourth one in 2005 and every championship since then.

 After its championships, the club played in the UEFA Women's Cup and from 2009 onwards in the UEFA Women's Champions League.
 The club participated only in the qualifying rounds though, playing 3 games each season, and the best result achieved was 1 win, 1 tie and 1 loss thus failing to move on to the next round.